wongluyee/react-order-meal-app/README.md

 # react-order-meal-app
 An app for ordering meal

-Learning React by following a tutorial and building this app.
+Learning React by following a tutorial and built this app.
-Still in progress...

 ## New things I learned when building this app
 1. usePortal: Use the modal component wherever I want but render the actual HTML elements in a specific place in the DOM tree.